influxdata/docs-v2/content/influxdb/v2.6/reference/glossary.md

 Related entries: [measurement](#measurement), [tag set](#tag-set), [field set](#field-set), [timestamp](#timestamp)

+{{% cloud-only %}}

+### primary key

+With the InfluxDB IOx storage engine, the primary key is the list of columns used to uniquely identify each row in a table.
+Rows are uniquely identified by their timestamp and tag set.

+{{% /cloud-only %}}

 ### precision

 The precision configuration setting determines the timestamp precision retained for input data points.